MaksGrynk/python-for-qa-1/3-python-intermediate/homework.rst

    file.

 5. Write a script to automatically generate directories and files (empty 6 files with names task*.py where * is task number between 1 and 6) structure for python-for-qa course.
-Result should looks like:
+Result should look the following way:

     - python-for-qa
         - lesson1